-Development proposals should be designed to respect the integrity and appearance of Buildings of Local Significance, including buildings, structures, features and gardens of local interest.
+Development proposals should be designed to respect the integrity and appearance of Wickhambrook's built heritage.
+Valued characteristics of the Parish, including buildings, structures, features and gardens of local significance, and the character and distinctiveness of the various greens, hamlets and neighbourhoods, must be protected.
+Proposals will be considered with regard to their potential impact on the character and setting of buildings and structures of local significance, including their situation and location in both the immediate and wider contexts.
 Proposals for any works that would lead to the loss of or substantial harm to a local heritage asset or a building of local significance should be supported by an appropriate analysis of the significance of the asset together with an explanation of the wider public benefits of the proposal.